Google Pixel 7a Review: It's worth it

 The fresh new Galaxy A54 5G is one of the more serious Pixel 7a competitors at the same price point.
 The fresh Samsung upper mid-range phone comes with a 6.4-inch Super AMOLED display, FHD+ resolution, smoother 120Hz refresh rate, as well as 6GB of RAM, 128GB of storage, and a microSD card slot for some storage expansion.

 Powered by the Exynos 1380 chipset, this one has a triple camera setup, consisting of a wide, ultra-wide, and macro camera.
-There's also a 5,000mAh battery with 25W wired charging, but no wireless charging.
+There's also a 5,000mAh battery with 25W wired charging, but no wireless charging support.
 Prices for this one start at $450, so definitely in the ballpark of the Pixel 7a.

-But guess what, the Pixel 7 itself is also a very decent alternative of the Pixel 7a.
+But guess what, the Pixel 7 itself is also a very decent alternative to the Pixel 7a.
 With a slightly higher price tag, but a mostly similar camera setup and image quality, as well as even more native storage if you pay $100 more, available with 256GB of storage, it could be a noteworthy alternative that should be considered.

 Google Pixel 7a Summary and final verdict